cis-ds/course-site/content/notes/intro-to-course/index.md

 ## Evaluations

-Each week you will complete a series of programming assignments linked to lecture materials.
-These assignments will generally be due the following week prior to Tuesday's class.
+You will complete a series of programming assignments throughout the semester linked to lecture materials.
+These assignments will generally be due the following week prior to Monday's class.
 Assignments will initially come with starter code, or an initial version of the program where you need to fill in the blanks to make it work.
-As the quarter moves on and your skills become more developed, I will provide less help upfront.
+As the semester moves on and your skills become more developed, I will provide less help upfront.

-Each assignment will be evaluated by myself or the TA, as well as by *two peers*.
+Each assignment will be evaluated by myself or a TA, as well as by *two peers*.
 Peer review is a crucial element to this course, in that by [eating each other's dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) you will learn to read, debug, and reproduce code and analysis.
-And while I and the TA are competent users in R, your classmates are not - so make sure your code is [well-documented](#documentation) so that others with basic knowledge of programming and R can follow along and reuse your code.
+And while I and the TAs are competent users in R, your classmates are not - so make sure your code is [well-documented](#documentation) so that others with basic knowledge of programming and R can follow along and reuse your code.
 Be sure to read the instructions for [peer review](/faq/peer-evaluations/) so you know how to provide useful feedback.

-## The computational social science workflow
+## The data workflow

 {{< figure src="data-science.png" caption="Data science workflow.
 Source: [R for Data Science](http://r4ds.had.co.nz/) by Garrett Grolemund and Hadley Wickham." >}}